Centre for Contemporary Photography: History

 The organisation celebrated its 30th year in July 2016 with an exhibition From Silver Gelatin to Instagram: Celebrating 30 Years of the CCP of work donated from prominent Australian photographers to raise funds after it became one of 62 arts institutions to lose federal funding, prior to which it received forty percent of its total income from the State of Victoria through Creative Victoria and the Commonwealth Government through the Australia Council and further support through the Visual Arts and Crafts Strategy, an initiative of the Australian and State and Territory Governments, with the remainder self-generated through membership and initiatives including an annual fundraiser exhibition of a work or suite of images donated by significant Australian artists.

+The CCP was funded by a Creative Victoria multi-year grant terminating in 2022, and one from Creative Australia that ceased in 2024.
+Loss of this state and federal funding forced a relocation from George Street to a small ‘Project Space’ in the Collingwood Yards arts precinct, after which the gallery has remained closed in 2025, with the launch of a new exhibition in collaboration with RMIT Gallery announced for June 2025.